yCatDev/uimgui-vr/README.md

 * Thumbstick - Directional navigation (same as Thumbstick/DPad on a real gamepad)
 * Primary button - A / Cross button on a real gamepad
 * Secondary button - B / Circle button on a real gamepad

+When using ImGUI-VRBase, there is also an option to activate ImGUI in the Editor while not in VR mode.
+This is useful for performing quick actions without wearing a headset.

+By default, you need to hold the **~** key on your keyboard to activate it, but this can be changed in the `SimpleImGUIActivator` script.

 ### Building Dear ImGui